 Align Resources to Enterprise Strategy

-- Align your IT resources with enterprise strategy
+- Align your IT resources with the enterprise strategy.

-- Synchronize work, keep stakeholders informed across business, testing, development, delivery
+- Synchronize work, keep stakeholders informed across business, testing, development and delivery.

 Manage the Rapid Release Cycle

-Release Management is another RDx feature.
-It provides you and your team visual dashboards.
+Release management is another RDx feature.
+It provides you and your team with visual dashboards and comprehensive reporting.

-- Use dashboards to track the completion of requirements for each project
+- Track the completion of requirements for each project.

 - Gain visibility and control over every phase of the application lifecycle.